 Dear Heika,

-the pain system is designed on different sides.
-Similar to handedness (right-handedness, left-handedness), pain is processed and perceived differently on the different sides of the body.
-It remains to be seen whether the painful episcleritis is related to this.
+The pain system is structured differently on each side of the body.
+Similar to handedness (right-handedness, left-handedness), pain is processed and perceived differently on the different sides.
+Whether the painful episcleritis is related to this remains unclear.
 It is conceivable that increased sensitivity is partly responsible for the reaction.
 In the case of severe pain attacks on the right side, an intensification of acute therapy should be considered.
-You could use a more effective triptan, such as Zolmitriptan 5 mg or Relpax 80 mg.
-The additional administration of an NSAID such as naproxen 500 mg and an anti-nausea medication are also conceivable.
+A more effective triptan could be used, for example, zolmitriptan 5 mg or Relpax 80 mg.
+The additional administration of an NSAID such as naproxen 500 mg and an antiemetic is also conceivable.

 Kind regards